nathanshelly/.files/neovim/README.md

 Here are a few (non-exhaustive) reasons I use `neovim`.
 These reasons apply equally well to `vim` (see the [alternatives considered](#alternatives-considered) section for my reasoning for `neovim` over `vim`).

-A language for editing along with the related idea of modal editing provide a far nice (in my personal experience) for writing and editing code. `neovim` definitely has a steeper learning curve than other editors I've used but with some practice I find it more intuitive and powerful.
+A language for editing along with the related idea of modal editing provide a far nicer experience (in my opinion) for writing and editing code. `neovim` definitely has a steeper learning curve than other editors I've used but with some practice I find it more intuitive and powerful.

 `neovim` provides boundless potential for mastery as I am constantly learning about new features and getting better at using it.